NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Experiments

-\textbf{(2) Cross-domain Knowledge Integration.} Graph-R1-7B also demonstrates superior scientific knowledge application, achieving an 11.8\% relative gain on MMLU\_STEM.
-This improvement reflects the model's enhanced ability to integrate domain knowledge with reasoning strategies, enabling more accurate and contextually grounded decision-making in technical disciplines.

-\textbf{(3) Structured and Relational Reasoning.} Graph-R1-7B demonstrates substantial advancements on previously unseen graph reasoning tasks, achieving an accuracy of 52.0\% on the Shortest Distance task (compared to 29.6\% for its base model) and 87.0\% on the Common Neighbor task (compared to 54.0\%).
-Moreover, for the Hamilton Path problem---an NP-complete task characterized by exponential complexity---the model attains a 7.5\% relative improvement.
-These results collectively highlight the model's enhanced ability to operate on relational representations, maintaining high reasoning performance even under conditions of substantial combinatorial complexity.

-While the improvements are substantial in most domains, some tasks show relatively modest gains.
-For example, on the code reasoning benchmark CRUX, the performance increase is marginal (+1.3\%), likely due to the training corpus focusing exclusively on graph-related algorithms without explicit coverage of broader programming patterns.

-\subsubsection{Effect on NP-hard Graph Problems (RQ2)}
+\subsubsection{Effect on NP-hard Graph Problems (RQ1)}

-We also evaluate our Graph-R1-series models on NP-hard graph problems, which pose major challenges for LLMs due to their high complexity.
-Since our models are trained exclusively on NP-hard graph problems, we benchmark them not only against base models but also against state-of-the-art reasoning-oriented and graph-oriented language models.
-Two settings are considered: (1) small-scale graphs, consistent with training, and (2) large-scale graphs, which are substantially more difficult and used to assess generalization and real-world applicability.
+We evaluate the \model-series on NP-Hard graph problems, benchmarking against base models as well as state-of-the-art reasoning- and graph-oriented language models under two settings: (1) small-scale graphs consistent with training, and (2) large-scale graphs that test generalization and real-world applicability.

-Results are reported in Table~\ref{tab:baseline-comparison-small} and Table~\ref{tab:baseline-comparison-large}.
-Graph-R1-7B surpasses all baselines, including the cutting-edge reasoning model QwQ-32B and the graph-specialized language model LLaMA-8B-GT, achieving the highest average accuracies of 85.7\% and 27.0\% on small- and large-scale graphs, respectively.
-Even Graph-R1-1.5B outperforms most open-source baselines, including much larger models such as LLaMA3-70B-Instruct.
-These results demonstrate that our models deliver strong NP-hard graph reasoning capabilities beyond the limitations of parameter size.